zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 # REST APIs service Plain Java Enabler

-This article is a part of a series of onboarding guides, which outline the process of onboarding REST API services to the Zowe API Mediation Layer (API ML).
+This article is part of a series of onboarding guides, which outline the process of onboarding REST API services to the Zowe API Mediation Layer (API ML).
 As a service developer, you can onboard a REST service with the API ML with the Zowe API Mediation Layer using our Plain Java Eabler (_PJE_).
 This enabler is built without a dependency on Spring Cloud, Spring Boot, or SpringFramework.

 **Tip:** For more information about onboarding API services with the API ML, see the [Onboarding Overview](api-mediation-onboard-overview.md).

 ## Introduction

 Zowe API ML is a lightweight API management system based on the following Netflix components:

+<font color = "red"> Why is it useful for REST developers to know that the API ML is built on these Netflix components? </font>

 * Eureka - a discovery service used for services registration and discovery
 * Zuul - reverse proxy / API Gateway
 * Ribbon - load ballancer

 Using the API enabler libraries is the recommended approach to onboard a REST service with the API ML.
 While it is possible to call the Eureka registration endpoint directly, this approach requires preparing corresponding configuration data.
 Doing so is unnecessarily complex and time-consuming.

-Additionally, while the plain Java enabler library can be used in REST API projects based on SpringFramework or the Spring Boot framework, it is not recommended to use this enabler in projects that depend on SpringCloud Netflix components.
+Additionally, while the _PJE_ library can be used in REST API projects based on SpringFramework or the Spring Boot framework, it is not recommended to use this enabler in projects that depend on SpringCloud Netflix components.
 Configuration settings in the _PJE_ and SpringCloud Eureka Client are different.
 Using the two configuration settings in combination makes the result state of the discovery registry unpredictable.

 **Tip:** For more information about how to utilize other API ML enabler approaches, see: